julianpeeters/avrohugger/README.md

 **Schema-to-case-class code generation for working with Avro in Scala.**

+* Library for Scala 2.12, 2.13, and 3
+* Parses Schemas and IDLs with Avro 1.12
+* Generates Code Compatible with Avro 1.11, 1.12, and Scala 2.12, 2.13, 3

+##### Get the dependency:

-* `avrohugger-core`: Generate source code at runtime for evaluation at a later step.
+ [scala library](https://github.com/julianpeeters/avrohugger#avrohugger-core): `avrohugger-core` - Generate source code at runtime for evaluation at a later step.

-* `avrohugger-filesorter`: Sort schema files for proper compilation order.
-* `avrohugger-tools`: Generate source code at the command line with the avrohugger-tools jar.
+    "com.julianpeeters" %% "avrohugger-core" % "2.17.0"

 **Alternative Distributions:**

 * [sbt](https://github.com/julianpeeters/sbt-avrohugger): `sbt-avrohugger` - Generate source code at compile time with an sbt plugin.
+* [jar](https://github.com/julianpeeters/avrohugger#avrohugger-tools)`avrohugger-tools`: Generate source code at the command line with the avrohugger-tools jar.
 * [Maven](https://github.com/makubi/avrohugger-maven-plugin): `avrohugger-maven-plugin` - Generate source code at compile time with a maven plugin.
 * [Mill](https://github.com/joan38/mill-avro): `mill-avro` - Generate source code at compile time with a Mill plugin.
 * [Gradle](https://github.com/zladovan/gradle-avrohugger-plugin): `gradle-avrohugger-plugin` - Generate source code at compile time with a gradle plugin.